top of page

 STEP 6

-Refer to the Troops Event Calendar
+Refer to the Troop Event Calendar

 Add the scheduled troop trips and events to your calendar.
 Here is the link to calendar on troop website.